HCMC Metro: Revised plan and construction (2013–present)

-On 28 January 2019, MAUR Director of Project Management Unit Duong Huu Hoa stated that as of December 2018, construction progress of Line 1 has reached 62%, below the target of 65%.
+On 28 January 2019, the Director of Project Management Unit at MAUR, stated that as of December 2018, construction progress of Line 1 has reached 62%, below the target of 65%.
 The project has been criticised by the local press for its repeated delays.

-Construction of Line 2 was initially scheduled to begin in 2013, with operations beginning in 2018.
-However, on 13 September 2017, the local authorities have requested to the Prime Minister to push back the construction of the second line to 2020 with completion in 2024.
 In February 2020, the expected opening date for the first line was scheduled for the end of 2021.
 No reason was given for the delay.
 The estimated cost of the line has also ballooned from $1.3 billion to more than $2.1 billion.
 In December 2020, it was reported that one of the Elastomeric Laminated Bearing pads, which hold up the concrete beams of the viaducts for Line 1, had fallen off, causing one of the beams to be displaced and crack.
 Research on the incident is still being done by the contractor.

 In February 2021, first metro line completion line was pushed back to 2022.
 On 8 September 2021, the Management Authority for Urban Railways (MAUR) announced that Line 1 will be further delayed.
-Construction is now expected to be completed in late 2023, with commercial operations beginning in 2024.
+Construction was expected to be completed in late 2023, with commercial operations beginning in 2024.

+In November 2023, Indian investors plan to develop nine metro lines, which would cost a total of VND437 trillion ($19 billion), according to the India Business Forum.

+In February 2024, construction for Line 2 broke ground, with tunnels and stations to begin construction in 2025.
+On 14 March 2024, MAUR announced that Line 1 would not be operational until the fourth quarter of 2024.
+During that same year, PowerChina, the Chinese giant, was in discussions with the government to develop railways, which included metro lines in HCMC.

+On 21 November 2024, MAUR announced that Line 1 was "expected to enter operation" on 22 December 2024.

+On 22 December 2024, Line 1 services commenced at 10:00 (UTC+07:00) connecting Bến Thành and Suối Tiên.

 Lines

-The plan also includes 3 lines of tramway and monorail:
+According to the Project of Urban railway system development draft that was approved by the People's Council of Ho Chi Minh City in 2024 and Decision No. 1711/QD-TTg approved by the Prime Minister on 31 December 2024, the Ho Chi Minh City Metro System includes:

+Rolling stock

+Line 1 uses 17 trains supplied by Hitachi.
+Each train consists of 3 cars, holding up to 930 people in total (147 seated and 789 standing passengers).
+Each trainset is 61.3 m long, operates at 110 kph on standard-gauge elevated rail track and 80 kph on underground rail track.
+They are powered by a 1.5kV DC overhead line.